Click on the menus to enlarge

 Our motto is: No Child Goes Hungry.

-Please speak to the school front office or to Principal Ms. Pollock about participating in our free lunch service.
-It is confidential and your child will receive an identical lunch ticket like all the other students.
+Please speak to the school front office or to the Principal/VP about participating in our free lunch service.
+It is confidential and your child will receive an identical lunch like all the other students.
+Registration for the free lunch service is required so the program knows how much food to make to ensure there is ample food for everyone who orders.

-Leftover lunch entrees are put into small individual serving tupperware and refrigerated or frozen.
-They are then used on Monday, Wednesday and Friday (the days the hot lunch program is not available) for students who come to school without a lunch (i.e. they forgot their lunch at home).
-Those students are welcome to inform staff that they need something to eat and they will be given one of the prepackaged entrée meals located in the gym kitchen fridge/freezer.
-There is a microwave where meals may be heated if required.
+Left over meals are refrigerated/frozen and made available for FREE to any student who comes to school without a lunch on the days the lunch program isn't running (i.e. Monday, Wednesday, and Friday).
+Students are welcome to inform staff that they need something to eat and they will be given one of the prepackaged meals.
+There is a microwave where meals may be heated by staff for students if required.

-If you would like to donate to the lunch program to help subsidize the free lunch service, please either drop your donation off at the front office or make an online donation through the link below.
-Online donations of $25 or more will automatically receive a tax receipt.
+Please consider donating to the No Student Left Behind free lunch service.
+It's easy, you can donate at the same time you order your own child's lunches through School Cash Online or through the TDSB link below.
+Online TDSB donations of $25 or more through the link below will automatically receive a tax receipt.
 Be sure to select your school from the drop down menu and make a note in the message section that your donation is for the school lunch program.